W3Amine/W3Amine/README.md

-# Hello World! 👋
+# WebDesigner Wordpress / Full Stack Web Developer! 👋

-I'm Amine Lamchatab, a passionate Web Developer based in Tangier, Morocco.
+I'm Amine Bkhit, a passionate Web Developer based in Tangier, Morocco.
 Welcome to my corner of the internet! 🌐

 ## About Me
 I'm all about crafting elegant and user-friendly websites that leave a lasting impression.
 With a blend of creativity and technical expertise, I strive to bring ideas to life in the digital realm.
 Whether it's building sleek e-commerce platforms or dynamic web applications, I'm up for the challenge!